KalkiRio/Health-Tracker/readme.md

 ## 📞 Support

-For questions or issues, please open an issue on GitHub or contact "ribhuroy@outlook.com" .
+For questions or issues, please open an issue on GitHub or contact "ribhuroy@outlook.com".

 ---

-**Built with ❤️ using Django**
+**Built with ❤️ using Django and deployed on Render**